Before booking a hotel in Bali, there are a few caveats to consider — especially if shopping for accommodation online while still at home.

 Not All Hotels Are Online

-Some lack the knowhow while others don’t want to forfeit the 15 percent or so kept by middlemen.
-Their great location could mean that they don’t have to bother.
+Isn't ensuring they can be found online smart business for hotels in Bali?
+Yes, but some lack the knowhow; others don’t want to forfeit the 15 percent or so kept as commission by travel sites.
+Their great location could mean that they receive enough walk-in business and barely bother with online listings.

 Reception May Ask You to Book Online